Notifying Scottish Widows of a Death

 How do I notify Scottish Widows of a death?

-You can notify Scottish Widows by calling their bereavement team on 0345 601 4179, or by completing their online bereavement form.
+You can let Scottish Widows know by calling their bereavement team on 0345 601 4179, or by filling in their online bereavement form.
 You can also write to them at The Bereavement Team, PO Box 28015, 15 Dalkeith Road, Edinburgh, EH16 5WL.
-Have the death certificate and your identification ready before you make contact.
+Have the death certificate and your own identification beside you before you get in touch.

 What documents does Scottish Widows need for bereavement?

-Scottish Widows typically requires: Death certificate (certified copy, photo or PDF accepted by email), Your name and telephone number, Deceased's name, date of birth, and address, Any policy number(s).
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+Scottish Widows usually asks for: Death certificate (certified copy, photo or PDF accepted by email), Your name and telephone number, Deceased's name, date of birth, and address, Any policy number(s).
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does Scottish Widows take to process a bereavement?